Getting India Safely Back to Business

 Reopening Guidance for Indian Businesses

 How business leaders in India effectively implement MHA, MoHFW, and other industry-specific safety guidelines will play an important role in determining how India’s economy can gradually pick-up again and how coronavirus numbers in India can be controlled.
-As India-based businesses and organizations reopen, discipline, communication ,and coordination will all be vital in order to protect the health and safety of their employees and the general public.
+As India-based businesses and organizations reopen amid an evolving situation, discipline, communication ,and coordination will all be vital in order to protect the health and safety of their employees and the general public.

 The iAuditor by SafetyCulture platform helps Indian businesses update and distribute their best practices rapidly, with real-time visibility into effectiveness across their sites.
 To make it easier for you and your people to safely get back to business, we’ve curated expert guidance and checklist templates from the MHA, MoHFW, the Food Safety and Standards Authority of India (FSSAI), and other industry associations.